luckyframework/carbon/README.md

 SEND_GRID_API_KEY=get_from_send_grid
 ```

-> Note: When you open a PR, Travis CI will run the test suite and try sending
+> Note: When you open a PR, Github Actions will not run the integration suite.
-> a sandboxed email through SendGrid.
-Feel free to open a PR to run integration
+> If you need the integeration suite to run, the `RUN_INTEGRATION_SPECS` env var must
-> tests if you don't want to get an API key from SendGrid.
+> be set to `true`.

 ## Contributing

 1. Fork it ( https://github.com/luckyframework/carbon/fork )
 2. Create your feature branch (git checkout -b my-new-feature)
 3. Make your changes
-4. Run `./bin/test` to run the specs, build shards, and check formatting
+4. Run `./script/test` to run the specs, build shards, and check formatting
 5. Commit your changes (git commit -am 'Add some feature')
 6. Push to the branch (git push origin my-new-feature)
 7. Create a new Pull Request